sequenceiq/blog-test/source/_posts/2014-10-08-ngrok-docker.markdown

 <NGROKD_IP> ngrok.mydomain.com subdomain1.mydomain.com subdomain2.mydomain.com
 ```

-If you want a proper subdomain you need an `A record` suche as:
+If you want a proper subdomain you need an `A record` such as:
 `*.ngrok.mydomain.com 54.72.21.93`

 ## Usage